What is Ethical Clothing (& Why Does it Matter)?

 I talk a lot about ethical clothing, wardrobes and companies on here.
-My entire course is dedicated to helping you build an ethical lifetime wardrobe, and I also offer one-on-one in-person sessions for styling.
+My entire book is dedicated to helping you build an intentional, intuitive wardrobe, and I also offer one-on-one sessions for style guidance.
 I only work with ethical companies.
 But I've never stopped to talk about what exactly that means.
 Here's the thing though - what that means will be different for each and every one of us.

 The Bigger Picture